 226 - African American Art - This course will examine the artistic production of African American artists from the nineteenth to the 21st century, with particular focus on the socio-economic, political and historical context of each period.
 In this course we will analyze the ways in which African American artists since the nineteenth century have functioned within the white establishment and how they affirmed or reacted against the ideals of established aesthetic norms and social, political or cultural expectations.
 Through the critical lens of art historical, social, race and gender studies we will gain insights into the ways in which African American artists sought to express their perspectives on contemporary political and social phenomena.
 This course will encourage students to think about the racial and cultural pluralism in the United States and understand the historical and contemporary engagement of African American artists with the world around them.
-Offered alternate years.
 Three hours.
-Terrono
+Terrono.

-227 - African and Oceanic Art - The arts of the many cultures of Africa, Australia, and the Pacific are rich with expressions of societal values and the dignity of human experience.
-This course examines the forms of beauty and myriad artistic forms, often so different from Western art, which convey nonetheless the same joys and fears, sorrows and hopes.
+- 227 African and Oceanic Art The arts of the many cultures of Africa, Australia, and the Pacific are rich with expressions of societal values and the dignity of human experience.
+This course examines the forms of beauty and myriad artistic forms, often so different from western art, which convey nonetheless the same joys and fears, sorrows and hopes.
 Illustrated lectures, museum visits.
 Three hours.
-Fisher.

-228 - Asian Art - This course will explore the fascinating artistic production of China and Japan, two countries closely interconnected through cultural and religious ties.
+Fisher. - 228 Asian Art This course will explore the fascinating artistic production of China and Japan, two countries closely interconnected through cultural and religious ties.
 The arts of these countries show at once persistent thematic continuity, and impressive stylistic innovation throughout the centuries.
 We will examine expressions in painting, sculpture, the decorative arts, and architecture and their meaning and impact within their social, economic, political, and religious context.
+Offered alternate years.
 Three hours.
-Terrono.

-229 - American Renaissance - The American Renaissance (1876-1917) was a period of intense contradictions: explosive economic expansion and the concomitant creation of monopolies, seen against an increasing visible gap between the rich and the poor.
-Amidst the impressive socio-economic changes that took place at the turn of the century, architects, painters, sculptors, and decorators of the American Renaissance created some of the most outstanding and most sophisticated examples of American art.
-The artistic production of the period is indicative of the artists' extensive training and their desire to embellish their country with the very best money could buy.
-This lecture course will discuss the unparalled artistic production of the time in all its manifestations, with particular attention to the cultural factors that detemined the life of the "Gilded Age."
-Offered alternate years.
+Terrono. - 229 "The Gilded Age" The "Gilded Age" (1876-1917) was a period of intense contradictions: explosive economic expansion and the concomitant creation of monopolies, seen against an increasing visible gap between the rich and the poor.
+Amidst the impressive socio-economic changes that took place at the turn of the century, architects, painters, sculptors, and decorators of the period created some of the most outstanding and most sophisticated examples of American art.
+The artistic production of the period is indicative of the artists'

+extensive training and their desire to embellish their country with the very best money could buy.
+In this course we will discuss the unparalled artistic production of the time in all its manifestations, with particular attention to the cultural factors that detemined the life of the "Gilded Age."
 Three hours.
 Terrono.